ChemaAlfonso/ts-vue-boilerplate/README.md

 ## Template Features

 The TS-vue-boilerplate comes with the following features:

+- **Vue 3**: The project uses Vue 3, the latest major version of the Vue.js framework, which brings improved performance and new features.

+- **Vue Router**: Vue Router is integrated & ready to provide routing capabilities for your Vue.js application, making it easy to create single-page applications with multiple views.
+[Learn more](https://router.vuejs.org/)

 - **Typescript**: The project is set up with TypeScript, a powerful typed superset of JavaScript that enhances your code's maintainability and productivity.
 [Learn more](https://www.typescriptlang.org/)